dimastatz/flatr/README.md

 ## Future Applications

-Flattr can be used to build **interactive applications and developer tools**, including:
+flatr can be used to build **interactive applications and developer tools**, including:

 - **Interactive README files** – Ask questions about your code or get explanations directly inside the documentation.
 - **“Chat to Code” applications** – Use LLMs to navigate, analyze, and reason about your codebase.